The Discretionary Support scheme is designed to provide a quick and short term financial need in a crisis.

 - you must have an extreme, exceptional or crisis situation which places you or your immediate family’s health, safety or wellbeing at significant risk

-- you must be a resident of Northern Ireland
+- you must live in Northern Ireland

 Discretionary Support grants do not need to be repaid however loans will have to be paid back.

 The application process for Discretionary Support is carried out over the phone.
 You can do this by calling the freephone number: 0800 587 2750.

 You will receive your Discretionary Support decision at the end of the phone call.

 You can also apply for Discretionary Support online.

 How To Request A Review If You Are Unhappy

 You can ask for a review of your Discretionary Support decision within 28 days.
 This can be done either by contacting Finance Support either by phone or in writing.

 If you are still unhappy with the new decision you can then apply to the Discretionary Support Commissioner and ask for a further review of your claim.
 The Discretionary Support Commissioner is independent from the Department for Communities.
 You need to ask for an independent review within 28 days of your last decision.